 ANAT 14 Introduction to Human Anatomy and Physiology (4units)

 These courses may be taken at CCSF; or equivalent courses may be taken at any accredited institution.

 SECOND SEMESTER: HLTH 81 and 82 (Internship in local clinics and hospitals)

 When do classes start?

 Classes begin every semester.
 Refer to City College Class Schedule for specific dates and times.

 How do I get into the program?

 First, you must sucessfully complete HLTH 84: Introduction to Interpreting in Health Care (0.5 unit) course.
-If admitted to the HCI program, you will need to complete and submit a CCSF admissions application either online (by clicking here), by mail, or in person.
+If admitted to the HCI program, you will need to complete and submit a CCSF admissions application either online, by mail, or in person.
 The Admissions & Records office is located in Conlan Hall room E107, 50 Phelan Avenue.
 You must have a registration appointment ticket in order to register for classes.

 For more information see “How To Apply”

 What languages do I have to speak?